The regularity theory for the Mumford-Shah functional on the plane: Critical points

-The second, derived from inner variations, takes a particularly simple form when $g\in C^1$:
+The first Euler-Lagrange condition, derived from outer variations is given by The second, derived from inner variations, takes a particularly simple form when $g\in C^1$:

-where $e(x)$ is a unit tangent vector field to $K$ and the notations $a\cdot b$ and $A b$ refer to, respectively, the scalar product between two vectors $a$ and $b$ and the usual product of a matrix $A$ and a (column) vector $b$ (this convention will be followed through the rest of these notes).
-The test $\varphi$ in the outer variation relates to $u_t$ through the relation $u_t = u + t\varphi$ when it is $C^1$, while the test $\psi$ relates to the one parameter family of diffeomorphisms in Definition \ref{d:variations}(In) via $\psi (x) = \partial_t \Phi (0,x)$.
+where $e(x)$ is a unit tangent vector field to $K$ and the notations $a\cdot b$ and $A b$ refer to, respectively, the scalar product between two vectors $a$ and $b$ and the usual product of a matrix $A$ and a (column) vector $b$, $\nabla u$ denotes the gradient of the function $u$, and $D\psi$ the Jacobian matrix of the vector field $\psi$ (this convention will be followed through the rest of these notes).
+The test $\varphi$ in the outer variation relates to $u_t$ through the relation $u_t = u + t\varphi$ when it is $C^1$, while the test $\psi$ relates to the one parameter family of diffeomorphisms in Definition~\ref{d:variations}(In) via $\psi (x) = \partial_t \Phi (0,x)$.

 Note that \eqref{e:inner-C1} does not make sense when $g\in L^\infty$.
-In fact it is not at all obvious that $t\mapsto E_\lambda (K_t, u_t,\Phi_t(U),g\circ\Phi_t^{-1})$ is differentiable at $t=0$ in that case.
+In fact it is not at all obvious that $t\mapsto E_\lambda (u_t,K_t,\Phi_t(U),g\circ\Phi_t^{-1})$ is differentiable at $t=0$ in that case.
 This can however be shown for minimizers and corresponding Euler-Lagrange conditions can be derived.
-In order to state it, we first introduce the normal $\nu$, which is the counterclockwise rotation of $e$ by an angle of $90$ degrees.
+In order to state it, we first introduce the normal $\nu$ , which is the counterclockwise rotation of $e$ by an angle of $90$ degrees.
 For minimizers we can then show the existence of suitable traces $u^+$, $u^-$ and $g_K$ on $K$ , which are locally bounded Borel functions and such that

 The latter identity is in fact equivalent to \eqref{e:inner-C1} when $g\in C^1$.

 Motivated by the above discussion we introduce the following notions.